finger-monkey/ReID_Adversarial_Defense/README.md

 # ReID_Adversarial_Defense
 Thank you for your attention, this code is for  A Person Re-identification Data Augmentation Method with Adversarial Defense Effect(https://arxiv.org/abs/2101.08783)

-The latest version of the paper 'Robust Person Re-identification with Multi-Modal Joint Defence' can be viewed at http://arxiv.org/abs/2111.09571(The complete code for the new version of the paper will be open sourced after the paper is published)
+The latest version of the paper 'Robust Person Re-identification with Multi-Modal Joint Defence' can be viewed at http://arxiv.org/abs/2111.09571 (The complete code for the new version of the paper will be open sourced after the paper is published)

 By providing our code, you can verify the validity of the method proposed in this paper.
 The github links of the strong baseline can be found in the paper(the dataset can be downloaded from github)